aimms/documentation/webui/webui-grid-pages.rst

 .. image:: images/GridPage_CustomLayoutB2_2.png
     :align: center

-This new area "Aside E" is used when defining the grid template areas in the layout format:
+Clearly, this new area "Aside E" is used when defining the grid template areas in the modified layout format:

 .. image:: images/GridPage_CustomLayoutB2_3.png
     :align: center

-When we apply the custom layout as defined above to our page, the resulting visualization is as follows:
+When we apply the resulting custom layout as defined above to our page, the resulting visualization is as follows:

 .. image:: images/GridPage_CustomLayoutB2_FullPage.png
     :align: center

 This resulting page looks better than the one achieved only based on the Standard Layout B2 discussed above.
-In particular, we have gained more space for the map widget such that the network is better visible.
+In particular, we have gained more space for the map widget such that the network is better visible now.
 Also, this page preserves the clear division between the input, optimization, and output data in a similar way as discussed in the "Getting Started" section of this manual.